Aayushgoyal00/Space-Resource-Ownership/README.md

 ## Objectice

 Our project proposes a system where individuals and private organizations can claim extraterrestrial land, sell the land and manage transaction of resources through auctions

+## Technologies Used:

+### Block Chain :

+  We have used block chain technology to make the system decentralised and process the transaction efficiently.

 ## Some features of our website